saptarshibasu/cassandra-study/README.md

 ### Seed Nodes

 * When new nodes in a cluster come online, seed nodes are their contact points for learning the cluster topology.
 This process is called **auto bootstrapping**
+* In multiple data-center clusters, include at least one node from each datacenter (replication group) in the seed list.
+Designating more than a single seed node per datacenter is recommended for fault tolerance.
+Otherwise, gossip has to communicate with another datacenter when bootstrapping a node
+* Making every node a seed node is not recommended because of increased maintenance and reduced gossip performance.
+Gossip optimization is not critical, but it is recommended to use a small seed list (approximately three nodes per datacenter)

 ### Tomb Stone